Mike Ramsey (ice hockey): International career

-Professional
+Professional career

-Drafted 11th overall by the Buffalo Sabres in the 1979 NHL Entry Draft, Ramsey would go on to play in the National Hockey League immediately after the Olympics.
+Drafted 11th overall by the Buffalo Sabres in the 1979 NHL entry draft, Ramsey would go on to play in the National Hockey League immediately after the Olympics.
+Ramsey described the first season as a frantic one of adjustment in a 2019 interview:

+I was all over the ice, I was everywhere, and after I don't know how many games right in my first full year Scotty [Bowman] said, 'Do you want to score?
+Do you want to block shots?
+Do you want to hit?
+Do you want to sell tickets?'
+He goes, 'You want to drive the Zamboni, too?'
+And then he said, 'I want you to just play defense.
+I'm going to tie you to the net and just play defense.'
+And I said, 'Yeah, I can do that.'
+It was almost refreshing.
+It was like, just go play defense.
+It changed my game and, after about two years, they labeled me a defensive defenseman and I had no problem with that.
+No problem with that label.

 He had one of the most successful NHL careers of the 1980 U.S. Olympians, playing 14 seasons for the Sabres.
-Primarily known as an offensive defenseman as an amateur, he successfully adapted to the bigger and tougher NHL by becoming a stay-at-home defenseman in Buffalo.
+Primarily known as an offensive defenseman as an amateur, he successfully adapted to the bigger and tougher NHL by becoming a stay-at-home defenseman in Buffalo that later saw him described as a "working man's defenseman".
 Highlights of his career with the Sabres include playing in the NHL All-Star Game four times (1982, 1983, 1985, and 1986) as well as being a member of the NHL All-Star team that played the Soviet national hockey team in Rendez-Vous '87.
 Ramsey also served as the Sabres' team captain from 1990 to 1992.
 He continued to play for Team USA during this time, participating in the 1982 Ice Hockey World Championships and the 1984 and 1987 Canada Cup tournaments.